hansikaweerasena/gem5-multi/multicast-dev/notes.md

 > short messages account for more than 99% of the multicast in average.
 This
 > ﬁgure is rather independent of the system size and, in fact, rarely drops
 > below 98%.

+## 2023-04-12

+### "5.5.3 Path Based Multicast Communication"

+This seems to indicate path-based routing requires a list of destinations instead of a bitvector:

+> In path based routing, the header of each copy of a message consists of
+> multiple destinations.
+The source node arranges these destinations as an
+> ordered list, depending on their intended order of traversal.
+As soon as the
+> message is injected into the network, it is routed based on the address in
+> the leading header flit corresponding to the first destination.
+Once the
+> message header reaches the router of the first destination node, the flit
+> containing this address is removed by the router.
+Now the message is routed
+> to the node whose address is contained in the next header flit.

+#### "Base Routing Conformed Path"

+> Deadlock avoidance is considerably simplified if unicast and multicast
+> routing use the same routing algorithm.
+Moreover, using the same routing
+> hardware for unicast and multicast routing allows the design of compact and
+> fast routers.
+The Hamiltonian path based routing algorithms proposed in
+> previous sections improve performance over multiple unicast routing.
+However,
+> their development has been in a different track compared to e cube and
+> adaptive routing.
+Moreover, it makes no sense sacrificing the performance of
+> unicast messages to improve the performance of multicast messages, which
+> usually represent a much smaller percentage of network traffic.
+Thus, as
+> indicated in [269], it is unlikely that a system in the near future will be
+> able to take advantage of Hamiltonian path based routing.

+> The base routing conformed path (BRCP) model [269] defines multicast routing
+> algorithms that are compatible with existing unicast routing algorithms.
+This
+> model also uses path based routing.
+The basic idea consists of allowing a
+> multidestination message to be transmitted through any path in the network as
+> long as it is a valid path conforming to the base routing scheme.
+For
+> example, on a 2 D mesh with XY routing, a valid path can be any row, column,
+> or row column.

+### Difficulties

+While I was reading the ebook, a message popped up saying "this session is no longer valid".
+When I reloaded the page, it said someone is reading the book and I will have to wait.
+Brilliant.